Source Tab

 This setting is passed to the RTL-SDR driver and allows to compensate for small frequency offsets due to hardware imperfections.
 The value has the unit PPM (parts-per-million) and can also be negative.

-HackRF Settings
+HackRF Specific Settings

 When HACKRF is selected as the signal source, a range of hardware-specific settings becomes available.
-These settings allow you to control the tuning frequency, gain stages, amplifiers, and more.

 Amplifier